Updates

 You should also refrain from disturbing wildlife in your community.
 If you see a wild animal that appears orphaned or distressed, contact your local wildlife rehabilitation centre for help.

-Participating in park, roadside, or beach cleanups is a direct action that can help you contribute to the protection of endangered species.
+Participating in park, roadside, or beach cleanups is a direct way to contribute to the protection of endangered species.
 Have a look to see if there are any community- or council-led cleanups in your area.

 Removing litter and waste preserves natural ecosystems, prevents harm to wildlife, and raises public awareness about the impact of pollution on endangered species and their habitats.